arnavgautam/TreeHacks2015/Demos/Demo-HelloASP/Demo.md

 >
 > Lets go to the dashboard panel of the Web Site we have just created.

-1. Back in the Windows Azure Management Portal, click your Web Site name, under the **Name** column to access the Dashboard.
+1. Back in the Microsoft Azure Management Portal, click your Web Site name, under the **Name** column to access the Dashboard.

 	![Accessing the Web Site Dashboard](Images/accessing-the-web-site-dashboard.png?raw=true "Accessing the Web Site Dashboard")